EdoardoVignati/VErsioner/README.md

 # Prerequisites
 - Install git
+- Install Maven

 # Development and running
 - Clone the repo and import in your ide as Maven project
 - Run it.edoardovignati.versioner.Main.java
 - When opened, drop a file into the droppable area and click the save button: this will turn your file into a directory with a first commit (the commit message for now is a simple LocalDateTime string).

+# Build
+- Clone the repo and build the jar with "mvn assembly:assembly"
 # Notes
 If you like this project pull like ther's no tomorrow :-)